lwinschermann/FlowbasedOfflineChargingScheduler/README.md

 2_60   : crashed<br>

 Three experiments were restarted with bigger error margins.
 They had crashed in earlier experiments.
 Due to the number of intervals, they encountered divide by zero errors.
 (Jaay for rounding and accuracy of computers)

 For questions, feel free to contact Leoni Winschermann (L d o t Winschermann a t utwente d o t nl)

+### Competitive ratio experiments
+Experimental setup February 2024 <br>
+We conducted experiments with the following parameters:

+reps = 500<br>
+instanceSizes = [400] <br>
+timeSteps = [900]<br>
+maxFlows = [shortest_augmenting_path]<br>
+write = True<br>
+randomSample = True <br>

+The goal of the experiments was to put theoretical competitive ratios of two online algorithms into perspective.
+Here, an online problem is a problem where the existence, departure time, energy requirement and maximum charging power of a job becomes known upon its arrival.
+Therefore, we make scheduling decisions with the jobs currently available without knowledge of what other jobs may arrive after. <br>
+The first considered online algorithm is Average Rate where upon arrival a job is scheduled at the average power needed to charge its energy requirement before departure.
+Assuming the 2-norm objective function, this algorithm has a theoretical competitive ratio of 8. <br>
+The second considered online algorithm is Optimal Available where upon arrival the charging of all energy of already available jobs that has not yet been provided is reoptimized and the schedule updated accordingly.
+Assuming the 2-norm objective function, this algorithm has a theoretical competitive ratio of 4. <br>
+The main file can be found under 'competitive_ratio_experiments/'.

+For questions, feel free to contact Leoni Winschermann (L d o t Winschermann a t utwente d o t nl)